Prince Andrew: The Musical

 Prince Andrew: The Musical is a British made-for-television biographical musical comedy film written by and starring Kieran Hodgson.
-The musical is a "satirical send-up" of the life of Prince Andrew, Duke of York and covers key events during his life, including his relationships, controversies, and his infamous 2019 interview with journalist Emily Maitlis.
+The musical is a "satirical send-up" of the life of former Prince Andrew Mountbatten-Windsor, and covers key events during his life, including his relationships, controversies, and his infamous 2019 interview with journalist Emily Maitlis.

 The musical aired on Channel 4 on 29 December 2022 and also stars Emma Sidi as Maitlis, Munya Chawawa as Andrew's brother King Charles III and Harry Enfield as former Prime Minister Tony Blair.
 It is part of the network's newly commissioned programmes to mark its 40th anniversary and was first announced in August 2022 at the Edinburgh International Television Festival.